Using MIDI with Move

 MIDI Sync

-MIDI clock information is only supported for MIDI In.
-This means you can sync USB MIDI devices that have internal sequencers and arpeggiators to Move's clock, while using the same device to play sounds on Move.
+Move can send and receive MIDI clock and transport.
+This means you can sync USB MIDI devices that have internal sequencers and arpeggiators with Move, while using the same device to play sounds on Move.

 To view or change MIDI Sync settings on Move:

-1. Go to Move Settings, scroll down to MIDI and press the wheel to open MIDI settings
+1. Go to Move Settings, scroll down to MIDI Sync and press the wheel to open MIDI Sync settings.

-2. Click the wheel to toggle between MIDI Out and MIDI In.
+2. Turn the wheel to toggle between Off, In and Out.

 Recording MIDI input